stashed/stash/docs/tutorials/workloads.md

 To backup a DaemonSet, create a Restic with matching selectors.
 You can find a full working demo in [examples folder](/docs/examples/workloads/daemonset.yaml).
 This example shows how Stash can be used to backup host paths on all nodes of a cluster.
 First run a DaemonSet without nodeSelectors.
 This DaemonSet acts as a vector for Restic sidecar and mounts host paths that are to be backed up.
 In this example, we use a `busybox` container for this.
 Now, create a Restic that has a matching selector.
 This Restic also `spec.volumeMounts` the said host path and points to the host path in `spec.fileGroups`.

 ## StatefulSets
 Kubernetes does not support updating StatefulSet after they are created.
+It is recomanded to use initializer for StatefulSets.
+For details see [here](/docs/initializer.md).
-So, Stash has limited automated support for StatefulSets.
-To backup volumes of a StatefulSet, please add Stash sidecar container to your StatefulSet.
+Otherwise you need to add Stash sidecar container to your StatefulSet manually.
 You can see the relevant portions of a working example below:

 ```yaml
 apiVersion: apps/v1beta1